-By pulling both RUN/SS pins below 1.0V and/or pulling the STBYMD pin below 0.2V, the controllers are put into low current shutdown ($I_Q = 20\mu A$).
+By pulling both RUN/SS pins below 1V and/or pulling the STBYMD pin below 0.2V, the LTC3707 is put into low current shutdown ($I_Q = 20\mu A$).
 The RUN/SS pins can be driven directly from logic as shown in Figure 7.
 Diode D1 in Figure 7 reduces the start delay but allows C{SS} to ramp up slowly providing the soft-start function.
-Each RUN/SS pin has an internal 6V Zener clamp (See Functional Diagram).
+Each RUN/SS pin has an internal 6V zener clamp (See Functional Diagram).